ElektraInitiative/libelektra/doc/help/kdb-lsmeta.md

 ## DESCRIPTION

-This command prints the names of all metakeys associated with the key named `key name`.
+This command prints the names of all metakeys associated with the key named `key name`.<br>
-If no metakeys are associated with the given key, nothing will be printed.
+If no metakeys are associated with the given key, nothing will be printed.<br>

 ## OPTIONS